Kaushik-jagana/Spotify-clone/README.md

 # Spotify-clone
-It is a spotify clone in which is functional in which you can liaten to songs.
+It is a spotify clone in which is functional in which you can listen to songs.
 I made this using HTML, CSS, Javascript .